camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-unstructured-extraction.md

 ### Document upload guidelines

-Start by uploading a single model sample document that contains all the data fields you want to extract for this type of document.
+Start by uploading a sample document that contains all the data fields you want to extract for this type of document.

-- If a single document doesn’t include all the data fields you require, upload multiple documents to cover all the variations for the document type.
-The number and range of sample documents you need to upload depends on the complexity of your unstructured data and your requirements.
+- If a single document doesn’t include all the data fields you require, upload multiple documents to cover all variations of the document type.
+The number and range of documents you need to upload depends on the complexity of your unstructured data and your requirements.

 - For example, you must upload at least one sample document for each variation of a document type.
-This may provide enough extraction accuracy if it is an exact representation of the specific type of document, with no variations in layout or content.
-However, it is more likely that you will need to upload multiple sample documents to ensure extraction accuracy.
+This should provide enough extraction accuracy if it is an exact representation of the specific type of document, with no variations in layout or content.
+However, it is more likely that you will need to upload multiple documents to ensure acceptable extraction accuracy.

 - When choosing your sample documents, variation is important to ensure the system captures the full range of document types it will encounter.
 As a general guideline, Camunda recommends starting with three to five documents, and uploading more as needed to represent the full range of possible data types.